edgelesssys/constellation/docs/docs/getting-started/install.md

 }
 ```

-To create the infrastructure you can either use a predefined role from Amazon,
+To create the infrastructure, you can either use a predefined role from Amazon,
-such as `AmazonEC2FullAccess`, or use the following set for a minimal set of permissions:
+such as `AmazonEC2FullAccess`, or use the following minimal set of permissions:

 ```json
 {